 The use for the Horus is purely recreative.
 Like a Lamborghini or a Bugatti, this vehicle is just for thrills.
 Moreover, with the ability to fly it anywhere, this new kind of light sport aircraft will make it possible to develop a whole new market for powersports fans.

-I would like to thank Martin Rico for creating the images of the Horus concept.
+The Horus concept was imagined in July 2017 by Charles Bombardier and designed by Martin Rico.
 Martin lives near Buenos Aires, Argentina.
 He studied Design at the University of Buenos Aires and now works as a Freelance Industrial Designer.
 Martin also designed the Winston political robot and the Alumaïd space station.